npkhung92/github-clients/README.md

 ![Clean Architect Android](https://github.com/npkhung92/github-clients/blob/master/github-images/clean_architecture_reloaded_layers.png)

 This project is inspired by Clean Architect with 3 layers:
+1 Domain:
+- UseCase to handle business with repository contract
+- Models
-- Domain
+- Repository
+2 Data:
+- Mapper to map from DTO to Model
-- Data
+- Data source from remote (get by repository implementer) 3 Presentation:
-- Presentation
+- All related to User interface
 ## Frameworks & Libraries
 - Databinding & Viewbinding
 - Jetpack Navigation